-We are pleased to announce the fourth annual offering of Research Across the Curriculum, a professional development program to help faculty create or modify a research-based assignment in a course.
-The 2019 workshop will consist of three half-day sessions, from 8:30 am to 12:30 pm on June 4th, 5th, and 6th, facilitated by librarian Liza Harrington and science faculty member Amanda Hyde.
+We are pleased to announce the fifth annual offering of Research Across the Curriculum, a professional development program to help faculty create or modify a research-based assignment in a course.
+The 2020 workshop will consist of three half-day sessions, from 8:30 am to 12:30 pm on June 9th, 10th, and 11th, facilitated by librarian Liza Harrington and science faculty member Amanda Hyde.
 Participating faculty will received a $300 stipend.

 This workshop will provide you with the time, support, and peer feedback to improve an existing research-based assignment, or try adding a research component to your class for the first time.
 In addition to an assignment, participants will create a curriculum to support research skills and a method for grading and giving feedback.

 There are 10 available spots, open to both adjuncts and full-time faculty.
 Those that apply by May 8th will be given preference.

 We have had 34 faculty participate in this workshop in previous years.
 Ask your colleagues about it!
 One of last year’s participants said:

 “I really enjoyed this workshop and I got so much more out of it than I was expecting.
 Besides just doing a huge amount of work in a few days I left the workshop feeling connected to the faculty in a way that I had not experienced before and with my enthusiasm for teaching my courses expanded even further.
 Thank you for the experience!”

 Not quite sure what this workshop might look like?
 Here is a sample of our syllabus: